 Rook Piercing: Pain, Healing, Cost, Benefits, Jewelry, Risks, Aftercare

 What Is a Rook Piercing?

 Rook piercings are ear piercings located in the cartilage fold between the inner and outer ear.
-The horizontal piercing sits above the tragus inside the anti-helix.
+The piercing sits above the tragus inside the anti-helix.
 The hole will be closer to the forward helix and consist of a single hole.
 You can place a variety of curved barbells or hoops within it.

+Rook Piercing: Pain, Healing, Cost, Benefits, Jewelry, Risks, Aftercare